berzinsk/berzinsk.github.io/README.md

-# Privacy Policy for Task Tomato
+# Privacy Policy for Kārlis Bērziņš Apps

-**Last Updated**: 12.09.2023
+**Last Updated**: 10.01.2024

-At Task Tomato, we value and respect the privacy of our users.
-This Privacy Policy explains the types of information we collect, how we use it, and the steps we take to protect it.
+At Kārlis Bērziņš Apps, we prioritize the privacy and security of our users across all our mobile applications ("Our Apps").
+This Privacy Policy outlines the types of information we collect, how it is used, and the measures we take to protect it.

 ## Information We Collect

-Given the nature of Task Tomato, we collect minimal personal data:
+In the use of Our Apps, we collect minimal personal data to enhance user experience:

-1. **User Preferences**: These are settings and configurations specific to how you use Task Tomato, such as your selected timer durations.
-These are stored locally on your device and are not transmitted or stored outside of it.
+1. **User Preferences**: Settings and configurations specific to your usage of Our Apps.
+These are stored locally on your device and are not transmitted or stored externally.
-2. **Subscription Data**: If you choose to subscribe to our premium features, we use RevenueCat to manage your subscription.
+2. **Subscription Data**: For users subscribing to premium features in any of Our Apps, we process subscription details.
 We do not directly handle or store your payment details.
+3. **Local Database Storage**: Some of Our Apps use a local database to store data.
+This data is stored exclusively on your device and is not transmitted or stored outside of it.

 ## How We Use Your Data

-1. **User Preferences**: To enhance your personal user experience within our app.
-For instance, by recalling your last-used timer settings.
+1. **User Preferences**: To provide a personalized experience within Our Apps.
-2. **Subscription Data**: To verify your subscription status and grant access to premium features.
+2. **Subscription Data**: To verify subscription status and grant access to premium features.
+3. **Local Database Storage**: To provide functionality within Our Apps, such as saving progress or user settings.

 ## Third-Party Services

-The only third-party service integrated into Task Tomato is RevenueCat for subscription management.
-Their privacy practices dictate how they handle and protect your data.
-We recommend reviewing their privacy policy for more information.
+Our Apps may integrate with third-party services for functionalities like subscription management.
+The privacy practices of these third parties govern the handling and protection of your data.
+We encourage reviewing their privacy policies for more information.

 ## Data Security

-While we collect minimal personal data, we are committed to ensuring its security.
-All local data stored by Task Tomato, such as user preferences, remain only on your device.
-For subscription data, we rely on RevenueCat's secure infrastructure.
+We commit to the security of your data.
+All local data stored by Our Apps, such as user preferences, local databases, remains only on your device.
+For any data related to subscriptions, we rely on the secure infrastructure of third-party services.

 ## Changes to This Privacy Policy

-From time to time, we may update our Privacy Policy.
-We advise you to review this page periodically for any changes.
-Any modifications to this Privacy Policy will be effective as of the 'Last Updated' date at the top of this page.
+We may update our Privacy Policy from time to time.
+We advise users to review this page periodically for any changes.
+Modifications will be effective as of the ‘Last Updated’ date at the top.

 ## Contact Us